 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 For some people, such as those with lung disease, heart disease, or other specific medical conditions, surgery cannot successfully treat the cancer.
-In these cases, palliative surgery to relieve symptoms can be helpful, such as removing most of the tumor through a bronchoscope or vaporizing most of it with a laser.
-Palliative surgery is often used together with radiation therapy (see below).
+In these cases, palliative surgery to relieve symptoms may be helpful.
+This may include removing most of the tumor through a bronchoscope or vaporizing large portions of the tumor with a laser.
+Palliative surgery is often used together with radiation therapy.
 These treatments can help relieve symptoms caused by blocked airways.

-Treatment of a gastrointestinal carcinoid tumor by stage
+Treatment of a GI carcinoid tumor by stage

 Stomach.
 A localized carcinoid tumor of the stomach can often be completely removed through an endoscope.
 A tumor larger than 2 centimeters (cm) is removed with a margin of surrounding stomach tissue through an incision in the abdomen.
 For patients whose carcinoid tumor is stimulated by gastrin, a hormone released by cells of the antrum of the stomach (the part next to the small intestine), the removal of the antrum may be recommended.

 Small intestine.
 Surgery to remove the tumor and surrounding tissue is the most common treatment for a carcinoid tumor smaller than 1 cm located in the small intestine.
 Surgery for a larger tumor involves removing more surrounding tissue, as well as some surrounding blood vessels and lymph nodes.